xma711/notebook/software_engineering/git/tutorial/README.md

 Note that we normally don't commit any binary files or images or videos to a git server.
 These files are usually big and do not often subject to changes.
 Adding them to the a git server repo will slow down the "git pull" (obtaining the latest changes) by everyone else and make the repo untidy.
 Therefore, please check your changes carefully before you do a "git commit".

 One tip: if you edit an existing file that has been committed before, you can skip the "git add" by using "git commit -am", where "a" means 'all'.
-e.g. *git commit -am "edit hello world file"*
+E.g. *git commit -am "edit hello world file"*

 Note that each commit is a snapshot of the repo at a particular time. you can check the past commits by:
 *git log*